DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 UnityBridge.getInstance().api.test("this works so well!");
 ```

-What we achieved here is powerful.
-You can now create more advanced
-functions that will share information between both sides.

-As an example, your `API` could read vertices using an [UnsafePointer](https://developer.apple.com/documentation/swift/unsafepointer), but return an array of float for your developers.

-## Unity Not Showing Up: "Fix"
+## Fix Unity Not Showing Up

 Coming back to the issue about how I _"fixed"_ the Unity view not showing up.

 I decided to use the `sendUnityStateUpdate()` function to inform the native
 app when Unity was ready to show up.
 This way, I can ensure that there is a
-delay between the loading of the framework and the display.
-Moreover, this also
+delay between the time I instanciate the framework and the time I display it.
-ensures that developers will not attempt to use the API before it's fully initialized.
+Moreover, this also ensures that developers will not attempt to use the API

-Let's finally create the delegate that receives call coming from Unity:

-_UnityBridge.swift_
+before it's fully initialized.

+Let's update the delegate to react to Unity being ready:

+{{< expand UnityBridge.swift >}}

 ```swift
 class API: NativeCallsProtocol {